avlixa/ZX81_MiSTer_zxdos/README.md

 Only direct ZXpand joystick port is supported. $1FFE call is not supported as the ZXpand ROM is not used.

 ### Colorization and Char files
-Not implemented yet: only supported those included in .p file
+Not implemented yet: only supported those included in .p/.o file

 Core supports .col and .chr files loading together with main .p file if the have the same name.
 For proper .col file work, CHROMA81 should be enabled before loading.
 For .chr file QS CHRS should be enabled before loading.